ToPa451/PillPal/README.md

 ## Beta Notice

-This release contains the new architecture and the first complete user interface.
+This release contains the architecture and the complete user interface.
 Prior to daily production use, it should be tested on a test instance with realistic person, notification, and automation configurations.
 Medication decisions must not rely exclusively on Home Assistant.

-Source code and installation package are byte-matched using `tools/release_package.py`.
-The complete automated and physical verification sequence is detailed in `RELEASE_CHECKLIST.md`; intentional deviations from R4 are documented in `CHANGE_SCOPE.md`.